EmiliosRichards/How-I-Adjusted-Garmin-GPS-Coordinates-using-Python/README.md

 # Resample coordinates to total trackpoints
 resampled_coords = resample_coordinates(coords, 1800)

-# Format the resampled coordinates to 7 decimal places
+# Format the resampled coordinates to 7 decimal places.
+This maintains Garmins Standard.
 formatted_coords = format_coordinates(resampled_coords, 15, 14)

 # Save the resampled coordinates to a new file